 But, not anymore!
 Or, maybe you’ll believe Merrill Lynch’s assurances that your money will reappear someday.

 People want to retire.
 No matter how accomplished, successful or proud one is of their career, the fact remains that most people want to live free before they leave the earth plane.
 Many will worry about money and will never have that opportunity.

 If the banking system stresses you, be a rebel retiree and put your savings elsewhere.

 Don’t delay.
 The book Passive Income may inspire and motivate you to discover a means of passive income for retirement.
 Clicking the link goes to our affiliate account with Amazon.
-If you buy, we will get a small commission, which will help us continue to get out the Rebel Retirement message.
-However, your price does not change.
-You will still get Amazon’s fantastic prices, and we’ll be grateful for the sale.
+If you buy, we’ll get a small commission, but your price does not change.
+You’ll still get Amazon’s fantastic prices, and we’ll be grateful for the sale.

 Now it’s your turn!
 Let’s have a conversation!
 Leave a comment below.
 Share this article with your friends, and subscribe to receive our monthly newsletter.
 Thanks!